MarkMurillo/android_jni_example/README.md

  - Calling Java functions from C
  - Passing/handling different Java primitives in C
  - Handling different C primitives passed to Java

+Note: This does not use cmake.
+Please see my other project for kotlin/cmake combo.